Trending: Telemedicine for Surgeons

 Challenges of using telemedicine in surgery include:

-• integration into existing surgical practice’s workflow.
+• Integration into existing surgical practice’s workflow

-Workflow integration
+Workflow Integration

-Using a scheduling software solution, such as Surgimate, can help a surgical practice manage virtual visits and decide how and when they fit into the schedule.
+Surgical coordination software, such as Surgimate, can help a surgical practice manage virtual visits and decide how and when they fit into the schedule.
 A surgical scheduling calendar can be used to inform surgeons of digital consults and enable telemedicine post-surgery.

-The Surgeon’s Perspective to Telehealth in Surgery
+The Surgeon’s Perspective on Telehealth in Surgery

 According to Michael Greiwe, MD, CEO of OrthoLive, an orthopedic telemedicine start-up, over 70% of initial (uncomplicated) orthopedic injuries can be diagnosed via telemedicine, saving a lot of waiting room woes.

 “Telemedicine is the best thing that has happened to orthopedic patients since the advent of joint replacement,” says Greiwe.
 He explains that over the last 40 years, medicine has become more of a business between doctors and insurance companies.
 “The forgotten party among all this is the patient.
-They’ve had to spend less time with the doctor [and] more time in the waiting room…Telemedicine for surgeons is changing all of that.
+They’ve had to spend less time with the doctor [and] more time in the waiting room… Telemedicine for surgeons is changing all of that.
 We are giving patients the convenience that they’ve never had and serving them better.”

 And it’s working.
-“It’s extremely rare to find patients who don’t like the online experience,” says Greiwe, “especially when they already met the physician in person and the physician-patient relationship has already started.”
+“It’s extremely rare to find patients who don’t like the online experience,” says Greiwe, “especially when they already met the physician in person, and the physician-patient relationship has already started.”

-Turn On, Log In, Click Out
+Turn On, Login, Click Out

-So how does it work?
+So, how does it work?
 Take the system run by Michigan Medicine.
 Forget sitting in a waiting room.
 Patients choose the 15-minute slot that works best for them.
-To access the doctor, patients login to the Michigan Medicine online patient portal with a mobile device and click on the Video Visit icon to start their clinic experience.
+To access the doctor, patients log in to the Michigan Medicine online patient portal with a mobile device and click on the Video Visit icon to start their clinic experience.
 No waiting needed.

-The telemedicine post surgery service is available (as are “traditional” follow-ups) for patients who have undergone “uncomplicated procedures” that have demonstrably low complication rates.
+The telemedicine post-surgery service is available (as are “traditional” follow-ups) for patients who have undergone “uncomplicated procedures” that have demonstrably low complication rates.

 Millennials: Top Digital Patients